ncassara/Homeless-Shelter-Analysis/README.md

 # Homeless-Shelter-Analysis
 Final project for my "Applied Statistical Methods" class.
-The project required to do 3 different analyses, one being a difference in means, another being a categorical analysis, and the last being a regression analysis.
+The project required to do 3 different analyses in R, one being a difference in means, another being a categorical analysis, and the last being a regression analysis.
 This class assumes introductory statistics knowledge, so we focused on assumption exploration and how to approach an analysis when assumptions are not met.

 **Background Information**